decadecity/daw-book/20-accessibility/34-building-using-ems.md

 As the rem is a relatively new introduction to browsers we can't rely on it for our layouts, we still need to use a fall back.

-// Work out rem fall back.
+// Work out rem fall back?